Knowlwood Road, Todmorden, Lancashire OL14 7PD

 Welcome to Year 1

 Please read the Year 1 welcome document to familiarise yourself with the routines.
-We are really looking forward to seeing the children on Tuesday 8th September.

 Scroll Down to see what learning we have planned for the Year and to see our termly galleries and Y1 Twitter feed.